lafayettepubliclibrary/omeka-s-docker/README.md

 # Omeka-S in Docker containers

-Built by Adam Melancon, Manager of the Lafayette (Louisiana) Public Library System.
+Built by Adam Melancon, IT Manager of the Lafayette (Louisiana) Public Library System.

 http://www.lafayettepubliclibrary.org